Samuel-Ndienye/The-Burger-Palace/README.md

 #### Author
 * Samuel Ndienye Wang'ang'a
 ## Description
 This is a burger's shop website and its used to inform the customers on available varieties of burgers and the price ranges.There is also contacts which customers might use to give feedback on the services provided or place their orders.
+## Link to Website
+*
 ## Setup/Installation Requirements
 * Access to internet
 * Either smartphone or a computer